To implement virtual A/B on a new device, or to retrofit a launched device, you need to make changes to device-specific code.

 Kernel requirements

 For devices using F2FS, include the f2fs: export FS_NOCOW_FL flag to user kernel patch to fix file pinning.
-Additionally, include the f2fs: support aligned pinned file kernel patch as well.
+Include the f2fs: support aligned pinned file kernel patch as well.

 When upgrading to Android 11, devices that launched with dynamic partitions can optionally retrofit virtual A/B. The update process is mostly the same as for devices launching with virtual A/B, with some minor differences:

-.
-For retrofit devices, there's always enough space in the super partition so that the COW file is never created on/data
+• Location of COW files — For launch devices, the OTA client uses all available empty space in the super partition before using space in /data.
+For retrofit devices, there's always enough space in the super partition so that the COW file is never created on /data.

 Bootloader changes